dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

   - ARM FTW! 🥧

-- It has a minimal [configuration file](https://github.com/joshuaavalon/docker-cloudflare#file) supporting YAML, JSON or a JavaScript file.
+- It has a minimal [configuration file](https://github.com/joshuaavalon/docker-cloudflare#file) supporting YAML, JSON or JavaScript.
 Configuration via environment variables is also supported but is considered *"legacy"*.

 - It provides advanced configuration options such as using an IPV(4|6) lookup service of your choice, and Webhooks to notify when DNS record updates run, succeed or fail.